Work with XML and JSON

 What connects it together

-// The FilmId from our Film model...
+// The FilmId from the Film model...

 model Film {